google/WebFundamentals/src/content/en/updates/2016/10/resizeobserver.md

 ## Motivation

-previously, you had to attach a listener to the document’s `resize` event to get notified of any change of the viewport’s dimensions.
+Previously, you had to attach a listener to the document’s `resize` event to get notified of any change of the viewport’s dimensions.
 In the event handler, you would then have to figure out which elements have been affected by that change and call a specific routine to react appropriately.
 If you need the new